OlgaRomanova0709/WeatherProject.github.io/readme.md

 # Web Visualization Dashboard (Latitude)

-Data is more powerful when we share it with others!
-Let's take what we've learned about **HTML** and **CSS** to create a dashboard showing off the analysis we've done.
+Utilized **HTML** and **CSS** to create a website with 7 pages vizualising weather changes in dependence from latitude.

-Live Link on the Website : https://olgaromanova0709.github.io/Web-page/
+Live Link to the Website : https://olgaromanova0709.github.io/Web-page/

 ![Snapshots/first.png](Snapshots/first.png)